 In this blog, we defined a methodology on how to identify top-up loans and analysed which borrower and market segments that have availed top-up loans in microfinance.
 Percentage of borrowers availing top-up loans is increasing with increase in both indebtedness levels and EMI levels.
 This corroborates with shrinking income levels in current pandemic and need for additional financing is more at higher indebtedness levels.
-Higher percentage of borrowers in markets like West Bengal, Maharashtra and Odisha have availed top-up loans, as economic activities in these geographies have seen severe impact due to stricter lockdowns.
+Higher percentage of borrowers in markets like West Bengal, Maharashtra and Odisha have availed top-up loans, as economic activities in these geographies had seen more severe impact due to stricter lockdowns in the first wave of the Covid 19 pandemic.

-It is too early to comment on performance of top-up loans as most of them have been serviced only for a short duration of 1-3 months when scrub output was pulled.
-We would post a subsequent blog on performance of these loans once a considerable repayment history is generated.
+It is too early to comment on performance of top-up loans as most of them have been serviced only for a short duration of 1-3 months when scrub repository was pulled.